devxkrxshna/devi/README.md

 # devi
-A few leetcode questions and solutions that are foundatonal for the understanding of datastructures and algorithms
+A few leetcode questions and solutions that are foundatonal for the understanding of data structures and algorithms